microsoft/terminal/doc/specs/#6899 - Action IDs/#6899 - Action IDs.md

 re-defined the `Terminal.IncreaseFontSize` action to mean something else, then the action in the new tab menu will also be automatically updated.

-Furthermore, when additional menus are added, these could also leverage a similar syntax to the above to allow re-use of the `id` parameter.
+Furthermore, when additional menus are added (such as the tab context menu, or the `TermControl` context menu), these could also leverage a similar syntax to the above to allow re-use of the `id` parameter.

 ## UI/UX Design